rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 are purely deontological, but they serve as a good exhibit of the weaknesses and safety advantages of deontological AIs as well as the challenges associated with constructing them.

-_(TODO: maybe footnote here explaining that purely deontological AIs basically always have the features which are currently associated with the words 'tool AIs'.
-However, there is exception of very strange deontological principles like wanting to imitate a consequentialist etc...
-Maybe also description of tool vs process based task vs purely deontological and how uses of these terms has differed?
-Maybe put this footnote below where we discuss purely deontological AIs which basically act like agents?
-In general, I'm worried about language related confusion given how I first expand the notion of tools and then contract the notion of actually achievable purely deontological AIs below)_

 ### 4.1.2 Purely Deontological AI, what is it good for